-- DO use ONLY genuine INDIAN MOTORCYCLE parts and accessories designed for your model, and follow the instructions provided. - DO use the accessory power jack provided (if equipped). - DO NOT splice or cut any wires. - DO NOT tap in to any power or ground on the motorcycle unless specifically directed to do so by the INDIAN MOTORCYCLE instructions that come with the kit.
+- DO use ONLY genuine INDIAN MOTORCYCLE parts and accessories designed for your model, and follow the instructions provided. - · DO use the accessory power jack provided (if equipped). - If it is necessary to provide power to an item that does not use one of the previously mentioned power jacks, connect to the "hot" side of the starter solenoid with an inline fuse, and connect the ground wire to the chassis ground located at the left rear section of the frame under the seat. - · DO NOT splice or cut any wires.

-- DO NOT back-probe electrical connectors on the vehicle unless directed to do so by the INDIAN MOTORCYCLE Service Manual. - DO NOT power any accessories from the diagnostic connector.
+- DO NOT tap in to any power or ground on the motorcycle unless specifically directed to do so by the INDIAN MOTORCYCLE instructions that come with the kit. - DO NOT back-probe electrical connectors on the vehicle unless directed to do so by the INDIAN MOTORCYCLE Service Manual. - · DO NOT power any accessories from the diagnostic connector.